Closed tomorrow for Boxing Day!

 Their efforts paid off!
 In 2005, the Assegaai was granted a second life.
 It was approved to become the Navy's first museum vessel, a significant achievement.
 However, there was a significant challenge attached to this honor - the project had to be self-funded.
 This meant that the burden of raising the necessary money to transform the Assegaai into a museum would fall on the shoulders of these dedicated individuals.

 Undeterred by the financial hurdle, a dedicated group of volunteers formed the Assegaai Preservation Team in 2005 under the umbrella of the Naval Heritage Trust (NHT).
 The Assegaai Preservation Team took on the responsibility of managing the Assegaai museum project.
 Fundraising became a top priority, as did planning for the complex task of moving the 700-ton submarine ashore.
-As a temporary solution to generate public interest and gather much-needed funds, the Assegaai opened as a floating museum in the East Dockyard of Simons Town during this period.
+As a temporary solution to generate public interest and gather much-needed funds, the Assegaai opened as a floating museum in the East Dockyard of Simons Town.

 Unfortunately, in 2015, the Assegaai museum encountered a setback.
 The hull of the submarine required maintenance, forcing the museum to close its doors.
 However, the NHT remained determined to see their vision through.
 In 2020, they approached the Navy with a renewed proposition - a plan to establish a permanent museum site for the Assegaai at Cole Point in Simons Town, which was formally signed by the Chef of The Navy on the 11th of May 2022